 Katie Mello of LAIKA House in Portland made this AT-AT Costume for her dog Bones.
 Bones has his own Facebook page, where you can see more pictures: in this costume, other clothing, and as nude as other dogs.
 In fact, there's a photoset that takes you through the process of building this costume.

 12. Death Star

 Anditron always dresses up for Halloween, but when she was pregnant, she wanted to incorporate her bump without being too traditional.
 So she made a Death Star costume.
 Or rather, her round belly was the Death Star, with small x-wing fighters attached.
 The rest of her was dressed in black.
 The Darth Vader helmet was incidental, but worked well.
-Take a look at the Death Ray deployed:
+See the result on Flickr.